 Connecting your device (such as XBox, Playstation, Nintendo, Chromecast, Apple TV, and Roku) to DeviceNet allows you to connect to your device wirelessly and not interfere with the residence network.

-Overnight parking is available free of charge for all students in residence.
+Overnight parking is available free of charge for all students living in residence.

 You must request a parking permit.
 Permits can be requested by completing an online form.

-Parking lots are located on King Street for North Side students and the corner of Park and Salem for South Side students.
+Parking lots are located on King Street for North Side residence students and the corner of Park and Salem for South Side residence students.

 For visitors: Please ensure visitors obtain a visitor parking pass if parking overnight.